Shaquille O’Neal’s Height and Shoe Size: Discover the NBA Legend’s Staggering Stats

 Please subscribe to our newsletter to receive updates from Your Next Shoes.
 This post may contain affiliate links.
 Please see our disclosure for more details.

 It’s one of the most popular questions about the former professional basketball player.
-Whenever he appears on television, social media goes wild for his giant feet.
+Social media goes wild for his giant feet whenever he appears on television.

-Shaquille O’Neal grew up in New Jersey and attended Louisiana State University before he was drafted to Orlando Magic in the 1992 NBA draft.
+Shaquille O’Neal grew up in New Jersey and attended Louisiana State University before being drafted by the Orlando Magic in the 1992 NBA draft.

-After a difficult relationship with Kobe Bryant, O’Neal was moved to the Miami Heat and then to the Phoenix Suns mid-way through the 2007-2008 season.
+After a complicated relationship with Kobe Bryant, O’Neal was moved to the Miami Heat and then to the Phoenix Suns mid-way through the 2007-2008 season.

 He moved once again to the Cleveland Cavaliers for a season before spending one season at the Boston Celtics.
 After the 2010-11 season, O’Neal retired from professional basketball.